univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: squid/allowfrom

    Configures additional networks to allow access to the Squid web proxy.
-   Seperate the entries with blank spaces and use the CIDR notation, for example ``192.0.2.0/24``.
+   Separate the entries with blank spaces and use the CIDR notation, for example ``192.0.2.0/24``.
 For more information, see :ref:`ip-config-restriction-of-access-to-permitted-networks`.